Mario-Duarte/Magic-Sandbox/README.md

  - Extra info - just add an info.txt on your project folder with a description of the project and will automatacly add it to the grid.

 Feel free to send me your thoughs and features requests!

+#### Note: You may need to turn off PHP warnings or remove the funtionalaty of adding extra info to the project list using the .txt file if you can only see a empty page.